- General Best Practices

 Choosing a CMS for your school is an incredibly important decision.
 For every school and district, the list of requirements may be different.
 Composer, Finalsite’s CMS, makes it as simple as possible for website admins to make updates to their sites through an intuitive “what you see is what you get” (WYSIWYG) editor and interface.

 Composer enables users of all skill levels to contribute content.
-Resources takes that one step further by allowing trusted constituents to upload photos, images, and documents to help build a large library of website content.
+Finalsite's Resources module takes that one step further by allowing trusted constituents to upload photos, images, and documents to help build a large library of website content.

 ABOUT THE AUTHOR